 - Once you name your key management server (KMS) cluster, do not rename it.
 If you change the name of the KMS cluster the ESXi host will be unable to find the KMS and a VM that is encrypted with a key encryption key (KEK) from that KMS will be unable to be decrypted.

 - Once you encrypt a virtual machine, you cannot relocate the VM to a host that does not have the key ID information.
 Only a ESXi host with the key ID information for that VM can properly locate the encryption key for decryption.

-At Townsend Security, we provide additional technical support and guidance to our VMware Cloud Provider partners to ensure successful deployments of encrypted VMs.
+At Townsend Security, we provide additional technical support and guidance to our MSP and VMware Cloud Provider partners to ensure successful deployments of encrypted VMs.

 Encryption of Virtual Storage (vSAN) and Best Practices for VMware Cloud Providers

 VMware’s Virtual SAN (vSAN) is powerful hyper-converged infrastructure that offers you greater performance and high scalability. vSAN encryption is easy to deploy but does have a few best practices in order to avoid interruption of service.
-Before you begin your vSAN encryption project, consider these VMware best practices:
+As an MSP, before you begin your vSAN encryption project, consider these VMware best practices:

 - Do not deploy your KMS server on the same vSAN datastore that you are encrypting.
 This will encrypt your key managers and in some cases render them useless in recovery scenarios.